Open menu

 • “Combine”.

 Elasticsearch supports “Fulltext” by default.
 Why?
 Because “Like” will search each word from a query separately, returning not as exact results as a shopper would expect.
-For instance, for “beige trenchcoat” it might display all beige items as well as all trenchcoats.
+For instance, for “beige trenchcoat”, it might display all beige items as well as all trenchcoats.

-3. Autocomplete
+3. Autocomplete Search

 As a concept, autosuggest is an extremely wholesome option for shoppers.
 In practice, this feature could be a double-edged sword if configured incorrectly.